 If you’re a smart advertiser, you’ll notice that improving your conversion rate, revenue per conversion, clickthrough rate or targeting has a direct impact on your bottom line.

-That’s why it’s important to test new ad creative (CTR / Relevance score), landing pages / onboarding (Conv.
-Rate), and CRM campaigns (revenue per user).
+That’s why it’s important to test new ad creatives (CTR / Relevance score), landing pages/onboarding (to improve your conversion rate), and CRM campaigns (Revenue per user).

 You might not know this, but every Facebook audience is a lookalike audience.
 Even if the example above was “Millenials who like Dogs and buy Pet Food in Manhattan”, Facebook has just taken the top 20% of that audience and shown your ad only to them.

 It’s why you almost never reach the full audience, and why it hurts performance to increase spend — everyone else is either too expensive or not as interested in you.

 Lookalike audiences work exactly the same way, but with the entire population of a country.
 Ever noticed how a 1% lookalike of any conversion event or email list for any client always equals the same number of people?

 It’s because they’re ordering the entire country based on their likelihood to convert on your pixel, then selecting just the top 1% to go into your audience.